This article has links to products and services we love, which we may make commission from.

 One of the main drags of pubs and clubs for younger revellers is located at the top of Sauchiehall Street, after the shops.

-Like with all cities, you want to veer off the big streets to discover the unique pubs like the Butterfly and the Pig which features mismatched furniture from your Gran’s house.
+Like with all cities, you want to veer off the big streets to discover the unique pubs like the Butterfly and the Pig, which features mismatched furniture from your Gran’s house, and the gay institution, The Waterloo.

-Behind Buchanan Street is the upmarket Merchant City bars, clubs and restaurants as well as Strathclyde University.
+Behind Buchanan Street are the upmarket Merchant City bars, clubs, restaurants, and Strathclyde University.

 This is the area of Glasgow most associated with its slave trade involvement.

-At the end of Argyle Street to the east is the Trongate, check out the 13th Note for vegetarian food, Clutha for a welcoming local bar and the Tron Theatre for shows, which takes you along the infamous Barras weekend market, a real Glasgow tradition and passed the Barrowlands, a true Glasgow establishment which houses music gigs, and into the East End.
+At the end of Argyle Street to the east is the Trongate; check out the Clutha for a welcoming local bar and the Tron Theatre for shows, which takes you along the infamous Barras weekend market, a real Glasgow tradition and passes the Barrowlands, a true Glasgow establishment which houses music gigs, and into the East End.

-Running parallel to Argyle Street is Glasgow’s Canal.
+Running parallel to Argyle Street is Glasgow’s River Clyde.

 Bridges take you over to our third neighbourhood, the Southside.